Mapping the Stochastic Penal Colony: Conclusion

 \section{Conclusion}

-This paper provided three partial maps of the stochastic penal colony, i.e., the punishment processes resulting from algorithmic interventions, notabl content moderation.
-Common to all three are public declarations to care only about the safety of online content and the threat of banishment for posting/generating violative content, which is reviving the historical practice of transportation for the digital age.
-Otherwise, the three differ substantially, with Twitter staging a demeaning punishment performance rooted in an effective others of daily active shitheads, OpenAI going as far as encouraging denunciation to control its users, and Pinterest clutching its pearls while softly tuttuting at its users.
+This paper provided three partial maps of the stochastic penal colony, i.e., the punishment processes resulting from algorithmic interventions, notably content moderation by Twitter in October 2021, OpenAI's \DALLE\ in July 2022, and Pinterest in March 2024.
+Common to all three are underspecified threats of banishment for posting/generating violative content, which is reviving the historical practice of transportation for the digital age.
+Otherwise, the three three differ substantially, with Twitter staging a demeaning punishment performance rooted in an effective othering, OpenAI going as far as encouraging denunciation to control its users, and Pinterest manufacturing violative severity as well as urgency instead of implementing more accurate detection and transparent notification processes.

-What is missing is even the beginning of a realization that content moderation in the large simply cannot be accurate or fair~\cite{Masnick2019}.
-It seems positively futile when considering that even the Hebrew Bible, which serves as foundational text to three major world religions, features plenty of (aberrant) sex and violence.
-For example, Genesis~19 features all male inhabitants of Sodom (save Lot) clamoring to gang rape \YHWH's messengers, \YHWH\ destroying the cities of Sodom and Gomorrah, their population, and all surrounding fields with a rain of fire and brimstone, Lot's wife being turned into a salt pillar for copping a glance at \YHWH\ during Their orgy of destruction, and Lot's surviving two virgin daughters successfully conspiring to get daddy drunk so that he knocks them up.
+What is missing is an acknowledgement by the case study organizations that content moderation in the large simply cannot be accurate or fair~\cite{Masnick2019}.
+It seems positively futile when considering that even the Hebrew Bible, which serves as foundational text to three major world religions, includes plenty of (aberrant) sex and violence.
+For example, Genesis~19 features all male inhabitants of Sodom (save Lot) clamoring to gang rape \YHWH's messengers, \YHWH\ destroying the cities of Sodom and Gomorrah, also of Admah and Zeboim, their populations, and surrounding fields with a rain of fire and brimstone, Lot's wife being turned into a salt pillar for copping a glance at \YHWH\ during Their orgy of destruction, and Lot's surviving two virgin daughters successfully conspiring to get daddy drunk so that he knocks them up.

+In fact, by observing prompts and images shared on Reddit's \DALLE~2 forum for several months following July 2022, we could eliminate other candidate categories and determine that Biblical violence, more precisely the violence of the crucifixion, triggered the prompt moderation in \REF{sec:dalle}.
+Interestingly, OpenAI added an exemption for crucifixion to \DALLE\ some time before February 2023, at which time the prompt was not rejected anymore.